connorcerf/global-layoff-risk-analysis-sql/README.md

 ## Business Problem

 Total layoff counts do not fully capture organizational risk.

-From a leadership or investor perspective, workforce risk should be evaluated across three dimensions:
+Workforce risk should be evaluated across three dimensions:

 1. **Frequency** – How often layoffs occur
 2. **Severity** – The average percentage of workforce reduced
 3. **Catastrophic Events** – Workforce reductions of 50% or greater, including full shutdowns (100%)

-This project builds SQL queries to quantify each of these dimensions across industries and funding stages.
+This project builds SQL queries to quantify each of these dimensions across industries and company stages.

 ---

 ## Tools & Techniques Used

-- SQL (MySQL-style syntax)
+- SQL (MySQL syntax)
 - Data cleaning with staging tables
 - Window functions (`ROW_NUMBER`, `DENSE_RANK`)
-- Common Table Expressions (CTEs)
+- Common Table Expressions
 - Conditional aggregation (`CASE WHEN`)
 - Rolling totals for time-based trend analysis
 - Data standardization and NULL handling